dynamicslab/pysensors/docs/JOSS/paper.md

 Together with comprehensive documentation, the examples will compress the learning curve of learning a new software package.

 # Acknowledgments
 The authors acknowledge support from the Air Force Office of Scientific Research (AFOSR FA9550-19-1-0386) and The Boeing Corporation.
+The work of KM is supported by the National Science Foundation Mathematical Sciences Postdoctoral Research Fellowship (award 1803663).
 JNK acknowledges support from the Air Force Office of Scientific Research (AFOSR FA9550-19-1-0011)

 # References